Satoru-Shibata-JPN/Kaggle/README.md

     - Purpose
       - Optimize Binary Classification for AUC.
     - Methodology:
-      - Ensemble Learning of LightGBM and SAKT
+      - Ensemble Learning of LightGBM and SAKT.
-      - Hyperparameter Optimization with Optuna
+      - Hyperparameter Optimization with Optuna.
     - Results
-      - Score: AUC = 0.781
+      - Score: AUC = 0.781.
-      - Code: 31 Points
+      - Code: 31 Points.
     - Considerations
       - Obsessed with Models, Feature Engineering Remains a Challenge.
       - Systematizing Multiple Models will also be a challenge in the future.